chappy84/grumpy-phpunit/test-doubles.markdown

         }
     }

-### Testing Private And Protected Attributes
-Same sort of thing applies if we want to write any tests where we are manipulating private or protected attributes.

 ## Test Spies
 {: lang="php" }
     <?php
     class Alpha
     {
         protected $beta;

         public function __construct($beta)
         {
             $this->beta = $beta;